wonmor/wonmor/README.md

-# Dust pressed into a diamond by the weight of this world.

 ### [Sponsor Me 🤝](https://www.buymeacoffee.com/wonmor)

 My name is John.
 I am a **full-stack developer**, **cinematographer**, and a **music producer** in my final year of high school.